Business Customs

 Estonia is a modern country that enjoys close relations with Nordic and other Baltic countries.
-Social and usiness protocols are similar to those in northern Europe.
+Social and business protocols are similar to those in northern Europe.

 Estonia is covered by the Schengen Treaty.
 To live and work in Estonia, foreigners from non-EU countries need both a residence permit and a work permit, both of which may be obtained from local Migration Department offices.
 English-language instructions on how to apply are available from the Police and the Boarder Guard.

-U.S. citizens do not need to obtain a visa for visits of less than 90 days.
+ETIAS (European Travel Information and Authorization System) will keep a record of who enters and leaves the Schengen zone.
+It functions in the same way as the American ESTA (Electronic System For Travel Authorization).
 More information can be found on the State Department’s Consular Information Sheet for Estonia.
 The U.S. Embassy Tallinn Consular Section can provide more information on American Citizen Services and visas.

 As part of the eurozone, Estonia uses the euro.
 Credit and debit cards (mainly Visa and MasterCard) are widely accepted, and there is a wide network of ATMs.
 Traveler’s checks are not accepted.